atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 1. Sign in to the AWS Management Console and open the CloudTrail console at https://console.aws.amazon.com/cloudtrail/home/.
 2. Review the information in your dashboard about the most recent events that have occurred in your AWS account.
 One of these events should be a ConsoleSignin event, showing that you just signed in to the AWS Management Console.
 3. Expand the event to see additional information.
-4. Additional capabilities like search, filtering, and exporting the CloudTrail data.
+4. As your usage of the platform grows you will find value in additional capabilities like search, filtering, and exporting the CloudTrail data.

 ### 3. Access CloudWatch